beardymcjohnface/workshop2022/pages/kraken.md

 ```

 In this command:
-- `kraken_report.txt` is the name of the output file which contains the number of reads mapped to each taxon.
+- `SRR1237782_kraken_report.txt` is the name of the output file which contains the abundance of each taxon.
-- `kraken_output.txt` refers to the #TODO
+- `SRR1237782_kraken_output.txt` is the name of the output file which lists what taxon each read was mapped to.

 The `--memory-mapping` flag is important to ensure that the entire database isn't loaded into RAM and the `--use-names` flag is also important to make sure that our output contains the scientific name of each species rather than their taxonomy IDs.
 We don't need to include the `-report-zero-counts` flag, this just adds rows to our output for species which aren't present.
 Sometimes scripts used to analyse kraken output require this rows to be included.